CAS fellows featured in 'Physical Chemistry Chemical Physics'

 Call for Applications: CAS Projects 2020/21

-The Centre for Advanced Study (CAS Oslo), Norway’s only institute for excellence in interdisciplinary fundamental research, is now accepting project proposals for the 2020/21 academic year.
+The Centre for Advanced Study (CAS), Norway’s premier institute for excellence in interdisciplinary fundamental research, is now accepting project proposals for the 2020/21 academic year.
 Deadline: 15 January 2018.